pydio/pydio-doc-admin-guide/getting-started/securing-your-installation.md

 **Note:**  concerning the .htaccess files under Apache, be sure to AllowOverride of the Limit directives on your web server (contact your Webmaster).

-If you can, do not use the default “files” folder placed inside the distribution, but create a repository pointing to a folder outside your web “document root”.
+If you can, do not use the default “files” folder placed inside the distribution, but create a workspace pointing to a folder outside your web “document root”.

 Read more: https://pyd.io/permission-for-pydios-filesfolders/